osiam/connector4java/README.md

   user is used for login)

-- 1 Step login: The user can provide his login and password to your application and you can get the security credentials directly from the OSIAM server without a required authorization from the user
+- 1 Step login: The user can provide his login and password to your application and you can get the security credentials directly from OSIAM without a required authorization from the user

-- direct login: It is possible to get a security credentials directly from the OSIAM server without the need of any user data
+- direct login: It is possible to get a security credentials directly from OSIAM without the need of any user data

-The different ways to login depend on the configured grants on the OSIAM server.
+The different ways to login depend on the configured grants in OSIAM.

 OSIAM does not depend on any programming language.